 You can also, however, visit Munich on a day trip and soak in the stunning Alpine scenery and lake Chiemsee on the way.

 Or you could tour the Bavarian mountains and salt mines.
 Trains, and even long slides, are involved, and visitors get the chance to try miners’ gear too.
+Those are all great things to do in Salzburg with kids.

 See Related: Best Travel Credits